sgratzl/d3tutorial/README.md

 It is a dynamically typed language, which can be strange for developers who mainly work with strongly typed languages such as C/C++ and Java.

 **Note** To follow the examples below, you can  open the Developer Tools’s JavaScript console on a browser window, and type the examples to see what they do.
+Or [open in Codepen](http://codepen.io/thinkh/pen/qrwxdb?editors=0011).

 ```js
 // variables